 This Polar Vantage Review looks in detail at both the Vantage M and Vantage V models.
 Both are packed with lots of true sports-related capabilities and market-leading innovations.

-Whilst the Vantage models do have smart abilities tipsplanned, their main focus will always be that of a multi-sport/running watch.
+The Vantage models now have smart abilities yet their main focus will always be that of a multi-sport/running watch.

 The Polar Vantage V is a replacement for the Polar V800 and thus competes with the Suunto 9 and Fenix 5/5 Plus/935 range.
 The Polar Vantage M is a lower priced and fully featured running/multi-sport watch which is an upgrade for Polar M400/M430 owners but also the direct competition to the Suunto Spartan Trainer, Garmin’s 735XT and COROS Pace,